sicongzhao/classic-guide/docs/appendices/recursive_length_prefix.rst

 RLP operates on byte sequences and lists.
 Lists can contain byte sequences and other lists.
 The interpretation of all inputs is handled by other protocols.
 For byte sequences, small headers are added which depend on the length.
 For lists, the elements are encoded separately and concatenated.
-As with byte sequences, small headers are added which depend on the length.
 Lastly, all lengths are encoded in big endian format.

 Here are Python functions which implement RLP encoding and decoding: